-REGISTRATION INFO: Fill out BOTH the registration form and Pay Pal form at the bottom of this page to register and pay for this event!
+Single participants may fill out BOTH the registration form and Pay Pal form at the bottom of this page to register and pay for this event.

 “Note: No confirmation will be sent once you register and pay via Pay Pal.
 If you need verification of registration please email [email protected] Thank you!

 In order to practice behavior analysis in Hawaii, you MUST be licensed.
 Instructions are listed on the application and include two different options for verification of certification from the BACB / DCCA Website: Behavior Analyst licensing program.
 As your state ABAI chapter, we are committed to providing our members with information pertinent to our practice here in Hawai’i.
 If you are not already a member for 2018 and would like to support our work here please consider joining HABA, anyone with an interest can be a member!